davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

 > This message is the first handshake message the client can send after receiving the server's Finished.
 This message is only sent if the server requests a certificate.
 If no suitable certificate is available, the client MUST send a certificate message containing no certificates.
 That is, the certificate_list structure has a length of zero.
-If the client does not send any certificates, the server MAY at its discretion either continue the handshake without client authentication, or respond with a fatal "handshake_failure" alert.
-Also, if some aspect of the certificate chain was unacceptable (e.g., it was not signed by a known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or send a fatal alert.
+If the client does not send any certificates, or some aspect of the certificate chain is unacceptable (e.g. not signed by a trusted CA), then the server MAY at its discretion either continue the handshake without client authentication, or respond with a fatal "client_authentication_failure" alert and close the connection.

 > Client certificates are sent using the Certificate structure defined in
 {{server-certificate}}.